Buy broad, not deep

 Furniture analyst Jerry Epperson predicts an uptick in business, starting in the second half of 2009 and continuing with significant improvements in 2010.
 Casual furniture represents roughly 10% of the overall furniture industry, but the segment for outdoor and covered areas has not been hit as hard by the stalled housing industry.
 Still, year-long economic conditions and the slowdown in spending are squeezing businesses.

 Meanwhile, buyers are making decisions about which lines to buy and how much to stock.
 Changes in buying patterns became a theme that repeated as I talked with vendors at the recent High Point Market.
 Some told me they see the casual furniture industry's traditional early buy approach fading.

 Fresh in my mind are comments from retailers like Viking Casual Furniture founder Marvin Weiss, who said he will steer clear of container orders.
-(See more in our November issue, page 30.)
+(See more on page 30.)
 In essence, that mindset will benefit domestic manufacturers who can produce and ship custom orders quickly.
 It also puts the forecasting and warehousing burden on manufacturers who import to be able to meet consumer demand once the economic turn arrives.